Resources

 For a more thorough overview of the various services offered, please refer to ASDa’s corresponding Statistics department webpage and short 2 minute promotional video.
 And use their Contact Us form to inquire further or to make a request for help.

 UBC’s Public Scholars Initiative (PSI) was launched in 2015 to support UBC doctoral students who wish to make purposeful contributions to the public good through collaborative, action-oriented, and/or creative forms of scholarship in their dissertation work.
 Doctoral students who wish to extend their doctoral research beyond academia and beyond traditional disciplinary boundaries to have a tangible impact for public good should consider applying to the PSI.
-In the last 9 years, almost 350 Public Scholars were accepted into the program, seeking to address complex questions and challenges of our world through collaborations with almost 200 partners in all societal sectors in over 50 countries.
-PSI also is the largest network of interdisciplinary doctoral students and PhDs in Canada.
-Applications to the program take place each spring.
+In its 10 years, PSI has accepted almost 400 Public Scholars into the program, seeking to address complex questions and challenges of our world through collaborations with almost 200 partners in all societal sectors in over 50 countries.
+PSI is also the largest network of interdisciplinary doctoral students and PhDs in Canada.
+Applications to the program take place each spring, from March to May.
 Learn more about the program and how to apply here.

-PSI is a groundbreaking and award-winning program that moves beyond ‘skills training’ and extracurricular experience and reimagines PhD pathways that legitimize and integrate broader conceptions of scholarship and scholarly products within the core of doctoral education – dissertation research.
+A groundbreaking and award-winning program, PSI moves beyond ‘skills training’ and extracurricular experience and reimagines PhD pathways that legitimize and integrate broader conceptions of scholarship and scholarly products within the core of doctoral education – dissertation research.
 By recognizing these forms and products as worthy determinants of the granting of the PhD, UBC is promoting a renewed commitment to 21st century relevance for the academy’s highest degree.
 Coming from almost all faculties and disciplines, Public Scholars are united under the PSI umbrella with a passion to contribute to the public good.

 Career and Professional Development